dianabali/DLBCSPJWD01/README.md

 3. Click "Register" to create a new account.

 **NOTE: It is recommended to use Google Chrome or Microsoft Edge.
-Some browsers, like Mozilla Firefox, do not support `speechSynthesis`.**
+Some browsers do not support `speechSynthesis`.**

 ## To access Django Admin
 To access Django Administration, you need to create a superuser.